French immersion: Design of the earliest school programs

-Many variations have emerged since the earlier programs were designed, however the original model (now called "early immersion") has produced good results and is still one of the most popular in Canada.
+Many variations have emerged since the earlier programs were designed; however, the original model (now called "early immersion") has produced good results and is still one of the most popular in Canada.

 Typical features

-French immersion education remains optional and not compulsory; parents have the choice of sending their children to schools that offer such programming.
+French immersion education remains optional and not compulsory; parents have the choice of sending their children to schools that offer such programs.
 Students are encouraged to begin communicating in French as consistently as possible.
-Teachers in French immersion schools are competent in speaking French, either having acquired specific French as a Second Language qualifications or already being fluent in French and having a teaching certification.
+Teachers in French immersion schools are competent in speaking French, either having acquired specific French as-a-second-language qualifications or already being fluent in French and having a teaching certification.
 Classroom communication of French in French immersion programs is meaningful and authentic for students.
 Learning French becomes subconscious and there is a strong focus on understanding before speaking.
 Most students that enroll in French immersion programs are not experts in French and lack experience in it.
 Students in French immersion programs complete the same core curriculum subjects as students in the English-language program.

 The French immersion concept was designed to: (a) capitalize on children's ability to learn language naturally and effortlessly; (b) take advantage of their social ability and open attitudes to language and culture; (c) reflect on the building blocks of language by emphasizing the use of languages for communication and (d) not stopping the children from participating in native language development, academic achievement or general cognitive development.